-Inter-city corridor enhancements that increase capacity and speed of services on the Perth-Dundee-Aberdeen rail corridor would contribute to sustainable economic growth by improving connectivity, access to labour markets, and accessibility to jobs, education and training.
+Inter-city corridor enhancements that increase capacity and speed of services on the Edinburgh/Glasgow - Perth/Dundee rail corridor would contribute to sustainable economic growth by improving connectivity, access to labour markets, and accessibility to jobs, education and training.

-Enhanced capacity for freight routes would improve the competitiveness of Scottish businesses in key domestic and international markets, providing more low carbon avenues of trade and offering lower unit costs for bulk transport.
+Enhanced capacity for freight routes (including number of paths, train weight and length) would improve the competitiveness of Scottish businesses in key domestic and international markets including those outside of the main population centres, providing more low carbon avenues of trade and offering lower unit costs for bulk transport.
 Overall, journey time reliability for freight would be improved, due to modal shift from road freight to rail freight.
-Freight journeys which shift to rail would benefit from the better reliability afforded by rail relative to road, while journeys which remain on road would benefit from reduced congestion on the Scottish road network (as well as road based journeys required to / from the freight terminal interchanges).
-Carrying out improvements on Scotland's railway network to facilitate freight travel provides a platform for more sustainable movement of goods in the long-term.
+Freight journeys which shift to rail would benefit from the better reliability afforded by rail relative to road (as well as road-based journeys required to / from the freight terminal interchanges).
+Reliability for existing rail freight in Scotland is good, and this recommendation would introduce additional freight paths while maintaining reliability.
+Carrying out improvements on Scotland's railway network to facilitate freight travel provides a pathway for more sustainable movement of goods in the long-term, addressing suppressed demand for modal shift of freight to rail and opening up new markets for rail as part of an overall supply chain.

-This recommendation is therefore expected to have a moderate positive impact on this objective in both Low and High scenarios.
+Overall, this recommendation is therefore expected to have a moderate positive impact on this objective in both Low and High scenarios.